 Unlike other layer-based compositing software, a layer in Autograph doesn't have any IN or OUT points.
 The existence of a layer is managed by the Visibility keys, accessible in the Dope sheet part of the Timeline.

-This parameter can be animated, just like any other.
-It can only have two states, ON or OFF, allowing the layer to appear, disappear, and reappear several times on the same line.
+This parameter can be animated, just like any other parameter.
+It can only have two states, ON or OFF, which cause the layer to appear, disappear, and reappear several times on the same line.

-Be aware, visually this may make you think of clips from an editing software, but it's not the same.
-If you offset a layer temporally, which will modify its Time offset parameter, all of the visibility keys will be moved too.
+Although this may make you think of clips from an editing software visually, it's not the same.
+If you temporally offset a layer, which will modify its Time offset parameter, all of the visibility keys will also move.

 By default, when you add a layer in a composition, two visibility keys are created: